bazad/memctl/README.md

 In this case the class size is `0x70`, which means the `AppleMobileFileIntegrity` pointer at address `0xfffffff000d06ef0` is likely leftover heap garbage.

+The memctl tool can also be used to call kernel functions directly from the command line, although there are currently significant limitations.
+(In particular, due to a limitation of the command parser, only 5 arguments are currently supported.)
+Kernel functions can be called using the `kc`
+command:

+	memctl> kc _current_task
+	0xffffffe004ce3188
+	memctl> kc __ZN18IOMemoryDescriptor16withAddressRangeEyyjP4task 0x104000000 0x4000 0x110003 0xffffffe004ce3188
+	0xffffffe004d75500
+	memctl> lc 0xffffffe004d75500
+	IOGeneralMemoryDescriptor

 ## License